Database Providers

 , SQLite

 .
-For caching we recommend you to leverage filesystem.
+For caching we recommend you to leverage Valkey or the filesystem.

-You can also use third party databases that's also cheap (or even free) such as Redis Labs, Firebase Firestore or MongoDB Atlas, just make sure the cluster is close enough within our server.
+You can also use third party databases that's also cheap (or even free) such as Firebase Firestore or MongoDB Atlas, just make sure the cluster is close enough within our server.

 If you wish to spin up a custom database server, you might be better deploy your website using docker.